The Townsville Chamber is an a-political member-based organisation working to continually improve business conditions in Townsville.

-Chamber advocates for the Northern Australia Infrastructure Fund (NAIF) to re-think its funding criteria, accelerate the selection process, and distribute funds to new projects.
+Chamber advocates for Northern Australia Infrastructure Fund (NAIF) to re-think funding criteria, accelerate selection process, & to distribute funds projects.

 Townsville celebrates its 150th anniversary.
 Queensland Nickel closes.
 Chamber is part of the State's advisory group on the issues of unemployment affecting the region.